 I can hardly account for my taste in fiction.
 And this doesn't begin to cover it, as I painfully chose to exclude classic literature and poetry here.
 But here are a few anyway, listed in order:

 A.J.
 Fikry has my heart.
 I read it at least once a year.
 Tender and funny and surprising, features books and adoption.
+Still Life, because Louise Penny is thrilling and frightening in cozy ways.
 The Beach Street Bakery is a favorite summer reading title, what with its independent-woman-starting-over-through-baking-her-heart-out motif.
-I just couldn’t get over my surprise at Beth Moore having written a fiction book…and one with such intrigue and character.
-I’ll Be Seeing You hit me in the wartime historical fiction epistolary novel heart (much like this one did).
-I am a sucker for epistolary novels – novels written in letters between characters.
-(Which is interesting, given that I don’t typically like first person narration.)
-The love story of Mary and Joseph – also historical fiction – read it literally every Christmas.
+Saint Silvanus?
+I just couldn't get over my surprise at Beth Moore having written a fiction book...and one with such intrigue and character.
+The Guernsey Literary and Potato Peel Pie Society - before Netflix made a film, which was fineitwasfine.
+I am a sucker for epistolary novels - novels written in letters between characters.
+(Which is interesting, given that I don't typically like first person narration.)
+The love story of Mary and Joseph - also historical fiction - read it literally every Christmas.
+Ruth Reichl’s novel Delicious is mystery and foodie and epistolary at times.
 And lastly, to just round it out with my quirky preferences: Miss Prim.
-Your guess is as good as mine as to era, but “independent, intellectual single woman takes position as private librarian in eccentric village” is a win.
+Your guess is as good as mine as to era, but "independent, intellectual single woman takes position as private librarian in eccentric village" is a win.